Jayanth-Srinivasan/Jayanth-Srinivasan/README.md

 ### Hello World! 👋

-Here are some ideas to get you started:
+Here is the list of things you need to know about me:

 - 👨‍💻 I'm Jayanth Srinivasn
 - 🌏🏫- I'm from a pixel of the Blue Planet
 - 🧠👀- I have an inexhaustible supply of ideas and creative solutions to problems.